jenkinsdockerdemo/openshift-container-platform/docs/Lab04:DeployingWorkloadonOpenshift.md

 <img src="../images/ocpcli.jpg"/>

 ```
-Note: If the link is downloading the html page, open that ocpclitools.html file in a browser
+Note: If the above link is getting downloaded when you click on it, open that ocpclitools.html file in a browser
 ```

 2. Based on the operating system you are using, click on **Download Now**.